What is “Work to Residence”?

 • Straight to Residence, or

-You can check the official details on the Immigration New Zealand website here:
+To submit your visa application, you must apply online, which requires creating an account on the Immigration New Zealand website.
+You can check the official details on the Immigration New Zealand website here: https://www.immigration.govt.nz/

 Who Is Work to Residence Suitable For?